department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 If the TOE is approved, family members should apply for benefits.
 [Apply online for benefits](https://www.ebenefits.va.gov/ebenefits/vonapp).
 They may also print, fill out, and mail VA Form 22-1990e to the nearest VA regional office.
 [Download Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf).
 [Find a nearby VA facility](/facilities/)

-Once you leave active duty, you can still provide a future effective date for use of TOE, modify the number of months transferred, or revoke the transfer of entitlement by submitting a written request to VA through the TEB website.
+Once you leave active duty, you can still provide a future effective date for the use of the TOE, modify the number of months transferred, or revoke the transfer of entitlement by submitting a written request to VA through milConnect.

 ### Get more information